-A vision sets out what an organization or individual would like to achieve, and a mission statement sets out what that organization or individual will do to contribute towards making that vision a reality.
+A vision sets out what an organization or individual would like to achieve.
+However, a mission sets out what that organization or individual will do to contribute towards making that vision a reality.

-Mission statements are created after vision statements in the strategy design process.
-Mission statements often define what an organization does, how they do it and who they do it for.
-Only once a mission statement has been created is it possible for an organization to start to set objectives.
+Mission statements are created after visions in the strategy design process.
+They often define what an organization does, how they do it and who they do it for.
+Only once they have been created is it possible for an organization to start to set objectives.

 Corporate objectives are really just ways to measure how an organization is doing in its effort to deliver its mission, thus to achieve its vision.